Patriotism

 Manatee Chapter thanked 40 Vietnam veterans for their service, sacrifice and valor at the Bradenton Senior Softball Banquet on Friday March 6th, as a part of the 50th Anniversary of the Vietnam War Commemoration.

 Manatee Chapter is proud to be a Commemorative Partner and to have the chance to honor our nations Vietnam veterans.
-Pictured with the recipients is Sharon L Spry, Regent, Manatee Chapter, NSDAR.
+Pictured with the recipients is our Regent, Manatee Chapter, NSDAR.

 OLYMPUS DIGITAL CAMERA